WildernessLabs/Documentation/docs/Meadow/Getting_Started/Getting_Started_Meadow.Desktop/Getting_Started_Linux/index.md

 dotnet run
 ```

-A GTK window should show up in the center of the screen saying `Hello, World`, like below:
+A window should show up in the center of the screen saying `Hello, World`, like below:

 ![Create new Meadow Application](wildernesslabs_desktop_winforms.png)

 ### Step 6 - Check out additional samples

-You can check more samples in our [Meadow.Desktop.Samples](https://github.com/WildernessLabs/Meadow.Desktop.Samples) GitHub repo.
+You can check more samples in our [Meadow.Samples](https://github.com/WildernessLabs/Meadow.Samples) GitHub repo.

 ![Meadow.Desktop.Samples GitHub Repository](../../Common_Assets/wildernesslabs-meadow-desktop-samples.jpg)